-Within 40 calendar days of the acceptance of the complaint, the City or NYSDOT investigator will prepare an investigative report for the City's Title VI Coordinator and the Mayor.
+Within 40 calendar days of the acceptance of the complaint, the City Coordinator or NYSDOT investigator will prepare an investigative report for the Mayor or the Mayor's designee.
 The report will include a narrative description of the incident, identification of persons interviewed, findings and recommendations for disposition.
-The City's Title VI Coordinator and Mayor will have 10 calendar days to review and provide comments to the investigator.
+The Mayor or the Mayor's designee will have 10 calendar days to review and provide comments to the investigator.

-Once the investigator addresses any comments to the preliminary investigative report, the report and its findings will be forwarded to the City Law Department for review.
+Once the Coordinator or investigator addresses any comments to the preliminary investigative report, the report and its findings will be forwarded to the City Law Department for review.
 The Law Department attorneys will review the report and associated documentation and will provide input within 10 calendar days.

 Any comments or recommendations from the City Law Department will be reviewed by the Mayor.
-There will be a period of 10 calendar days for the Mayor to discuss the report and any recommendations with the City's Title VI Coordinator, and to have the Title VI Coordinator address any modifications before the report's release to the corresponding United States Department of Transportation (USDOT) modality (FHWA, FTA, FAA).
+There will be a period of 10 calendar days for the Mayor to discuss the report and any recommendations with the City's Title VI Coordinator, and to have the Coordinator address any modifications before the report's release to the corresponding United States Department of Transportation (USDOT) modality (FHWA, FTA, FAA).